dgcabanillas/genbby_final/README.md

 # genbby_final
-to install: meteor npm install to run:     meteor
+-to install: meteor npm install
+-to run:     meteor